scollinselliott/eratosthenes/README.md

 ## Bug Reports, Requests, and Contributions

 `eratosthenes` is licesned under GPL-3.0.
-If users experience bugs, errors, or problems with the software, please create an [issue](https://github.com/scollinselliott/eratosthenes/issues), describing the nature of problem with the input used that resulted in the error.
+If users experience bugs, errors, or problems with the software, or otherwise need guidance or help, please create an [issue](https://github.com/scollinselliott/eratosthenes/issues), describing the nature of problem with the input used that resulted in the error.
 Alternatively users can contact the package author and